periodental/periodental.io/periodontist/peri-implantitis/index.md

 <h2>Peri-Implantitis</h2>

 <p>In recent decades, dental implant technology has revolutionized the field of restorative dentistry, offering patients a durable and natural-looking solution for missing teeth.
 However, like any medical intervention, dental implants are not without their complications.
-One of the emerging challenges in implant dentistry is peri-implantitis, a condition that can significantly impact the long-term success of dental implants.
-This article delves into what peri-implantitis is, its causes, symptoms, prevention, and treatment options.</p>
+One of the emerging challenges in implant dentistry is peri-implantitis, a condition that can significantly impact the long-term success of dental implants.</p>

 <h3>Understanding Peri-Implantitis</h3>